 Steudle is the 2014 chair of the Transportation Research Board (TRB) Executive Committee and has served on the TRB Executive Committee since 2004.
 He chairs the Strategic Highway Research Program (SHRP 2) Oversight Committee for TRB.
-He served as president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and continues to serve on the AASHTO Executive Committee.
+He was president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and continues to serve on the AASHTO Executive Committee.
 He has been a member of the AASHTO Board of Directors since 2006.

-In 2010, Steudle received the prestigious Thomas H. MacDonald Award from AASHTO, recognizing him for his continuous outstanding service and exceptional contribution to highway engineering.
+In 2010, Steudle received the prestigious Thomas H. MacDonald Award from AASHTO, recognizing him nationally for his continuous outstanding service and exceptional contribution to highway engineering.
 In 2011, he was awarded the P.D.
 McLean Award from the Road Gang for excellence in highway transportation.
 In 2012, he was one of nine alumni inducted into the inaugural LTU Department of Engineering Alumni Hall of Fame.
 In 2013, he received the Felix A. Anderson Image Award from the American Council of Engineering Companies (ACEC) of Michigan.
 This award is presented to individuals who positively impact the public’s understanding and appreciation of the engineering profession.